mshanemc/audiarmy/README.md

-#TheAudiArmy App is for tracking A Race Teams Cars, Drivers, and Sponsors
+# #TheAudiArmy App is for tracking A Race Teams Cars, Drivers, and Sponsors

-## Determine your Data Model:
+## Determine your Data Model

 - You can Go to Set Up - Schema Builder to view your current out of the box Data Model
 - It is important to put some thought into this, maybe even before you begin creating your app, in order to stick with Salesforce Best Practices